Cyclone Fran: Vanuatu

 After affecting both Fiji and Wallis and Futuna, Fran became the fourth of five tropical cyclones to impact Vanuatu during the 1991–92 season.
-Ahead of the system impacting the island nation between March 8–10, various warnings were issued by the Vanuatu National Disaster Management Office, while people were urged to stay at home, schools were closed, flights cancelled and evacuation centres were opened.
-During March 9, the system passed about 15 mi to the north of Erromango and about 50 mi to the south of the island of Efate as a Category 5 severe tropical cyclone.
+Ahead of the system impacting the island nation between 8 and 10 March, various warnings were issued by the Vanuatu National Disaster Management Office, while people were urged to stay at home, schools were closed, flights cancelled and evacuation centres were opened.
+During 9 March, the system passed about 15 mi to the north of Erromango and about 50 mi to the south of the island of Efate as a Category 5 severe tropical cyclone.
 Erromango was estimated to have experienced hurricane-force winds of 130 km/h, while storm force winds of 56 km/h and wind gusts of 146 km/h were experienced at Bauerfield International Airport.
 Damage was widespread but variable on Efate, with places that were exposed to the south and west of Fran worst hit, including the village of Pango located just outside Port Vila.
 The roofs of 130 homes were destroyed and as a result suffered water damage, including on the Parliamentary complex of buildings.
 Port Vila was without electricity and fresh water supply for several days, while there was major damage reported to several buildings.
 Roads were blocked and On Erromango considerable damage to crops was reported while several homes were damaged.
 It was thought by the Vanuatu Meteorological Service that if Fran had passed about 20 mi to the north, then the situation would have been a lot worse.

 New Caledonia

-As Fran impacted Vanuatu, the whole of New Caledonia was placed under a pre-alert, before cyclone warning number 1 was issued for the French territory during March 9.
+As Fran impacted Vanuatu, the whole of New Caledonia was placed under a pre-alert, before cyclone warning number 1 was issued for the French territory on 9 March.
 This warning required schools to close and advised people to take shelter indoors.

 In New Caledonia, flooding and mudslides occurred.
 Winds of 220 km/h were measured on Poum.
 The highest rainfall total was 237 mm on Tango Dzumac.
 A total of 150 boxes were damaged or destroyed.